catherinedevlin/talks/pycon_2018/smalldata.rst

     spreadsheet into a Leaflet map and published is as lotlinker.com.

-    As you can see, we have room for all of you, so if you want to carpool to next PyCon from your new house in Dayton, let me know.
+    As you can see, we have room for all of you, so if you want to carpool to PyCon 2019 from your new house in Dayton, let me know.

 ----